In years and years of planning Disney World trips, we’ve made some mistakes.

 And you will too.

-You can read and research to plan your trip but some of what you learn will be gained just by going there and figuring things out in person.
+You can read and research to plan your trip, however some of what you learn will be gained just by going there and figuring things out in person.

-Here’s 5 of the most common mistakes made when planning Disney World trips and what you should do instead.
+Here’s 7 of the most common mistakes made when planning Disney World trips, with tips on what you should do instead.